Locum Tenens: Jobs for Retired or Burnt Out Physicians

 Build Your Resume

 This isn’t only an option for retired or retiring physicians.
-Many doctors accept locum work at the beginning or middle of their careers, too.
+Many doctors accept locum physician jobs at the beginning or middle of their careers, too.

 Some use locum positions as a way to build their resume and evaluate future practice opportunities.

-Should a permanent position open up in that speciality or that facility, either now or down the road, you have an advantage: You have the experience and the relationship with them already.
+Should a permanent physician job open up in that speciality or that facility, either now or down the road, you have an advantage: You have the experience and the relationship with them already.

-Locum tenens jobs for retired physicians or those suffering from burnout are abundant, and a great way for doctors to work on their terms.
+Locum tenens physician jobs for retired physicians or those suffering from burnout are abundant, and a great way for doctors to work on their terms and continue to practice medicine.
 If you are interested in finding a locum tenens assignment, click the button below to contact us today.